ryankrdh/Springboard-Career-Track/unit22_sql/notes.md

 model data as rows and columns of tabular data (like spreadsheets) RDBMS - relational database management system.
 Allows us to interact with the database. schema - a logical representation of a database including its tables. a representation of our database.
-SQL - structured query language, a human-readable language for querying.
+SQL - structured query language, a human>readable language for querying.

 <br/>